 What is Body Contouring?

 People get body contouring for different parts of their body; however, the most common techniques are liposuction, tummy tuck, and body lifts.
-Here is a breakdown of these body contouring procedures:
+In 2022 alone, 405,328 cosmetic procedures were carried out in the United States, and body contouring, specifically liposuction, was the most common.

 • Tummy Tuck (Abdominoplasty): This surgery tightens the abdominal muscles and removes excess skin to create a smoother, flatter midsection.
+People typically get this after losing weight or childbirth.

 Importance of Informed Consent for Cosmetic Procedures

-• Benefits: The body contouring consent form should highlight the potential positive outcomes and improvements associated with the body contouring procedure.
+• Benefits: The body contouring consent form should highlight the potential positive outcomes and improvements associated with the procedure.
 For example, a rhinoplasty could help patients’ respiration, while weight loss surgery could improve a patient’s quality of life.

 • Risks and Complications: Every body contouring form should explicitly disclose the potential risks involved during and after the procedure, such as infection, bleeding, scarring, or anesthesia complications.